EricInman/ei-covid-analysis/README.md

 # Covid-19 Analysis and Severity Prediction

 This notebook focuses on data exploration in a Covid-19 dataset, as well as predicting death and severity using k-nearest neighbors and XGBoost.
+All the code is found in the covid_analysis.ipynb file.